Enhancing Crop Genepool Use: Capturing Wild Relative and Landrace Diversity for Crop Improvement

 Author Information

-Professor / consultant in Plant Genetic Conservation.
+Professor and Consultant in Plant Genetic Conservation.
 Research Interests: Plant conservation and broader biodiversity conservation and use, with specific expertise in: field conservation, taxonomy, ecogeography, GIS, population sampling, population management, reserve management, on-farm conservation, gene flow and genetic diversity studies of various plant groups.
 Work experience throughout Africa, the Middle East, Caucasus, Central Asia and Europe.
 Dr Dulloo is a Team Leader for a Bioversity International Initiative on Effective Genetic Resources Conservation and Use.
 Dr Dulloo is also co-Leader of the Genetic Diversity Cluster in the CGIAR Research Program on Roots, Tubers and Bananas, as well as co-Chair of the Crop Wild Relative Specialist Group.
 He has been a Senior Policy Officer at the FAO.
 He was the lead author of the 2005 Millennium Ecosystem Assessment Report and, more recently, lead author of Chapter 2.2 Status and Trends - Nature in the IPBES Global Assessment on Biodiversity and Ecosystem Services Report.
 He won the World Bank 2009 Development Marketplace Award on Climate Adaptation.
 Dr Dulloo has published widely on biodiversity and the conservation of genetic resources.

 Tab Content 6